Physics Education Research Group (UMD)

 121-122 Reformed Labs

-Page history last edited by Joe Redish 6 mos ago
+Page history last edited by Joe Redish 14 years, 3 months ago

 These labs are very different from the traditional.